MyEtherWallet/knowledge-base-v3/example/content/Top Articles/MEW-QuickTips_TA.md

 /*
-Title: ★ MyEtherWallet's QuickTips (Site Messages)
+Title: ★ Messages That Display When Loading MyEtherWallet
+Sort: 2
 */

 1. Hardware wallets ensure your key isn't vulnerable to phishers.
 Order a TREZOR or Ledger today!